getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

 [](){#feature-engineering-algorithms-relboost}
 ### Relboost

+!!! enterprise-adm "Enterprise Feature"
+    This is an enterprise feature and not available in the community edition.
+Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.

 [`Relboost`][getml.feature_learning.Relboost] is a generalization of the gradient boosting algorithm.
 More specifically, it generalizes the xgboost implementation to relational learning.

 The main difference between Relboost and Multirel is that Multirel aggregates columns, whereas Relboost aggregates *learnable weights*.